Antelope, California: Northbrook Park (formerly Antelope Greens Park)

 This park is located at Meadow Hawk and Tourmaline Way, which is in a neighborhood between Center High School and McClellan High School off Watt Ave.
 It is almost hidden to the public, behind some houses and the offskirts of a golf course (which is blocked by a huge fence).
 You cannot actually see the park from the streets, just the paved bike path and a big gate, which is closed and locked at night.
 The park contains one half-court basketball court.
 It is located directly next to Dry Creek, and on the other side of the creek lies Gibson Ranch.
 This park is not operated by Sunrise Parks and Recreation District.
 Locals call it Hidden Park.

 Antelope Community Park

 Antelope Community Park is mainly known as The Park of Dreams, which is the name listed on a painted wall in front of the park.
 It is located at 8012 Palmerson Drive, between a huge dirt field and the local fire station.
 The park formerly consisted of a wooden playground that has since been replaced with a plastic and metal playground offering several unique playsets.
 The park has a trail through the dirt field and many benches in the 34 acre park.

 Antelope Station Park

-Antelope Station Park is a park for the youngest children.
+Antelope Station Park is a park for young children.
 Contains one small play set, a garden and some benches.
 It is located at 6306 Outlook Drive.